Sereza7/gridsplitter/README.md

 Changelog
 =================
+v.0.3.2
+    added reprojection of cutlayer if desired

-v.0.3.2  added warning for operations pending
+    added warning for operations pending

     added handling of user-defined CRS

     cut raster by cutlayer: no more gaps

+v 0.3.1
-v 0.3.1 typo in "raster by tile size" fixed
+    typo in "raster by tile size" fixed

     typos which affected polygon cutting and naming

     general rewrite for readability

+v 0.3:
-v 0.3: Added option to cut by map units, and to cut by cutlayer features
+    Added option to cut by map units, and to cut by cutlayer features

+v 0.2:
-v 0.2: Map tiles can be added to canvas after running
+    Map tiles can be added to canvas after running